ChokunPlayZ/makex-resources/README.md

 below teams are sorted by school, year awards will also be listed

 info incorrect?, correct it and open an PR
+don't want to do any of that?, shoot me an email at [chokunplayz@ckl.moe](mailto:chokunplayz@ckl.moe)

 ## Assumption College Sriracha